Papillon Rose: Papillon Rose: The New Season TV series (2006)

 A six-episode TV series titled Papillon Rose: The New Season was broadcast in Japan in 2006.
 The TV series images and dialog are toned down considerably from the 2003 OVA.
-The TV series covers a time beginning a year after the ending of the OVA events and introduces new characters.
+The series takes place a year after the events of the OVA, but presented as a sequel series to a weekly program continuing its story into a new season.

 Plot summary

-We find the girls in town going about their lives without any memories of their past exploits or ability to transform.
-Tsubomi is approached by Rama, the cat, whom, at first, she does not understand.
-But the Earth, specifically the Tokyo otaku district of Akiba, is under attack by a trio of powerful alien women along with their minions.
-The explosions around her restore her memories and she reassembles the rest of the Papillon team to defend the town.
+After the events of Lingerie Soldier Papillon Rose, the girls have no recollection of their secret identities and can no longer transform.
+Tsubomi is approached by Rama, whom, at first, she does not understand.
+The Earth, specifically the otaku district of Akiba, is under attack by a trio of powerful alien women along with their minions.
+The explosions around Tsubomi restore her memories and she reassembles the rest of the Papillon team to defend the town.
 The Papillon team is reassembled and the enemies are won over by the team's magical-girl powers and their "charms".